 |Terri L. Cude is the Female Democratic District Leader for the 66th Assembly District, Part B, which includes much of Greenwich Village, NoHo, SoHo and parts of northern Tribeca.
 Her counterpart for Male DL in the 66th Part B is Dennis J. Gault.
 Follow us on Facebook at facebook.com/TERRIandDENNIS4Downtown|

-District Leaders are unpaid elected officials with two main functions:
+District Leaders are unpaid elected officials with several functions:

-- to oversee polling places, making sure that all registered Democrats have an opportunity to vote (and helping people become registered Democrats if they wish to do so)
+- to oversee polling places, making sure that all registered Democrats have an opportunity to vote (and helping people register if they have not done so)

-Terri also currently serves as the First Vice Chair of Community Board 2 Manhattan (CB2), overwhelmingly elected to this spot by her peers on the Board.
-In just five years on CB2, she was involved in drafting the CB2 resolution seeking height controls and more affordable housing in the Hudson Square rezoning, is a former Chair of the CB2 Arts & Institutions Committee and Vice Chair of the Land Use (zoning) Committee, and has improved communications between CB2 and the community by taking charge of the CB2 Facebook which had not been utilized in several years.
+Terri also currently serves as the Chair of Community Board 2 Manhattan (CB2), overwhelmingly elected to this spot by her peers on the Board.
+In just seven years on CB2, she was involved in drafting the CB2 resolution seeking height controls and more affordable housing in the Hudson Square rezoning, is a former Chair of the CB2 Arts & Institutions Committee and Vice Chair of the Land Use (zoning) Committee, and has improved communications between CB2 and the community by taking charge of the CB2 Facebook and Twitter which had not been utilized in several years.

 Her priorities are action over words or photo opps, building grassroots collaborations to work for livability issues throughout the area, and increasing the accessibility to information for members of the community.